-MESSAGE FROM THE PRESIDENT & CEO

-For the years ended Sept.
-30, 2022 and 2021
+MESSAGE FROM THE PRESIDENT & CEO | For the years ended Sept 30.
+2023 and 2022

-The Mainstreet Mission: We remain passionately committed to being a crucial provider of quality, affordable homes for Canadians, offering renovated rental apartments and custom services at highly affordable rates.
+The Mainstreet Mission: We are passionately committed to our role as a crucial provider of quality, affordable homes for Canadians, offering renovated apartments and customer services at a mid-market rental rate.